Prince Harry set to sue British tabloids over alleged hacking of voicemails

 Court documents first reported by website Byline Investigates also show that Harry is targeting Mirror Group Newspapers, owned by Reach PLC, with the legal action.

-The legal action follows Harry’s announcement of a lawsuit on Tuesday by him and wife Meghan Markle against the parent company of the Daily Mail over its publication of a private letter.
+The legal action follows Harry’s announcement of a lawsuit Tuesday by him and his wife, Meghan Markle, against the parent company of the Mail on Sunday over its publication of a private letter.

 Harry accused the Mail of publishing a private letter from his wife "in an intentionally destructive manner" by editing out entire paragraphs to manipulate readers.